ryardley/versionable/README.md

 # Versionable

+This is experimental and not ready for use quite yet (eta March 2020).

 An event driven memory efficient version control data container.

-This is a work in progress and not ready for use quite yet (eta March 2020).

 ```ts
 const store = new Versionable();